Richard Branson may find it tough to promote Virgin Atlantic in Saudi Arabia. Here is why | Company Business News

 In the past, Branson has hoisted glamorus models and even burlesque artists to promote his airline, but has no such plans in store for Virgin’s Saudi debut.

-“I don’t think we’re doing camels this time anyway,” he told reporters on Tuesday before the flight.
+“I don’t think we’re doing camels this time anyway,” he said on Tuesday before the flight, according to Bloomberg.

 Branson is exploring to add a Virgin hotel in Riyadh or a Virgin Voyages cruise, saying depending on the outcome of discussions in coming days.